Remote sensing and faithful quantum teleportation through non-localized qubits: Dynamics of the non-localized qubit realized by Majorana modes

-in which $ H_{s} $ represents the Hamiltonian of the topological qubit and $ V $ is the system-environment interaction Hamiltonian.
-Furthermore, the Hamiltonian of the environment, whose elementary constituents can be thought of as electrons or holes, is denoted by $ H_{E} $.
+in which $ H_{s} $ represents the Hamiltonian of the topological qubit.
+Assuming that the Majorana modes are zero-energy ones, we can put $ H_{S}=0 $.
+Furthermore, the Hamiltonian of the environment, composed of 1D electrons, is denoted by $ H_{E} $ which can be written in terms of the electrons's creation and annihilation operators, i.e., $\Xi^{\dagger}_{j} $, and $\Xi_{j} $, respectively.
 The noise affecting the topological qubit can be modelled as a fermionic Ohmic-like environment realized by placing a metallic nanowire close to the Majorana endpoint and described by spectral density $ \rho_{spec}\propto \omega^{Q} $ with $ Q\geq 0 $.
 The environment is called Ohmic for $ Q = 1 $, and super (sub)-Ohmic for $ Q > 1~(Q < 1)$.
 A physical implementation of this kind of environment is the helical Luttinger liquids realized as interacting\textit{ edge states} of two-dimensional topological insulators \cite{chao2013nonequilibrium}.
-We have $ H_{S}=0 $ originating from the fact that these Majorana modes are zero-energy ones.
-In addition, the interaction Hamiltonian $ V $ is written in terms of the electrons creation (annihilation) operators, and the localized Majorana modes $ \gamma_{1} $ and $ \gamma_{2} $ satisfying the following properties:
+Moreover, ignoring the weak coupling between the Majorana modes and the higher order terms involving greater numbers of Majorana modes, the system-environment interaction Hamiltonian is given by